Messaging apps have changed the way we communicate with each other.

-Famously, Absolut Vodka created a virtual WhatsApp bouncer Sven to reward exclusive tickets to VIP product launch party.
-All users had to do was contact Seven and try to persuade him to give them the tickets by creating convincing stories, sending videos and pics.
+Famously, Absolut Vodka created a virtual WhatsApp bouncer Sven to reward exclusive tickets to a VIP product launch party.
+All users had to do, was to contact Seven and try to persuade him to give them the tickets by creating convincing stories, and sending videos and pics.
 People got crazy creative!

 The opportunities are endless!

-Nowadays, it’s not enough to create a website, collect email addresses or make cold phone calls.
+In 2022 and beyond, it won't be enough to create a website, collect email addresses, or make cold phone calls.

 You can’t just sit there and wait for the customers to come to you.
 You need to take the conversation where consumers feel at home and hang out the most.

-It saves them time and provides the cozy feeling of a comfort zone without much effort on your part.
+They save them time and provide the cozy feeling of a comfort zone without much effort on your part.

 These apps will only continue to grow in popularity in the foreseeable future, and so will the potential and advantages of instant messaging apps marketing.
 So you can’t afford to neglect them if you are serious about your business.